I got tossed from a little league baseball game yesterday.

 I know what you are thinking.
 Keep your mind open.

 His rec team games are pure fun.
 In the spring, the kids play under the names of major league teams which encapsulates the goodness of Little League baseball.
 It is baseball, apple pie, and Chevrolet.
 He has lots of friends on the team.
 I am one of the coaches which my son absolutely loves.
 The kids feel no external pressure from coaches or teammates.
-There is a real sense of community.
-I first met some of these kids coaching with or against them in soccer when they were 3 years-old.
+There is an actual sense of community.
+I first met some of these kids coaching with or against them in soccer when they were 3 years old.
 This is fall ball which is a little different because we play other towns.
-But we played rec ball games and I’ve often coached half the kids on the other team in one sport or another.
+But we played rec ball games, and I’ve often coached half the kids on the other team in one sport or another.

 In rec ball, there are really great players mixed in with kids that just started playing baseball.
 That is just a part of the deal and it is not necessarily a bad thing.